CyclotronResearchCentre/bidsme/README.md

 > `WARNING 002-cmrr_mbep2d_bold_mb2_invertpe/0: Placehoder found`

 This warning tells that given sample is identified, but bids parameters contains placeholder.
-To correct this warning it is enought to find an corresponding entry in `bidsmap` and replaced placeholders by needed values.
+To correct this warning it is enough to find an corresponding entry in `bidsmap` and replaced placeholders by needed values.
 The easiest way is to search for line `002-cmrr_mbep2d_bold_mb2_invertpe`: